-Southwest Airlines will no longer block middle seats
+Southwest Airlines says it will sell every seat

 (CNN) — Southwest Airlines is about to sell every seat on board its flights.

-The news that the airline will no longer keep middle seats open comes on the heels of Southwest announcing record financial losses because of the pandemic.
+The news that the airline will no longer limit the number of seats sold comes on the heels of Southwest announcing a $1.2 billion third quarter loss because of the pandemic.

 In a Thursday earnings report, Southwest announced it will no longer limit capacity on flights starting December 1.
 The change marks an end to Southwest's pandemic policy and allows it the opportunity to fill planes through the typically busy holiday travel season.